Moving a Piano: What Owners Need to Know

 Moving a Piano Yourself is Incredibly Difficult

 While a standard upright piano will typically fit through household door frames or stairways, no mistakes can be made during the process.
 Actually, there are times when the piano must be dismantled before it can be relocated.
 Care needs to be taken at every stage of the process to ensure the piano arrives at the new destination in the same condition it left its previous home.
-Professional piano movers know what steps to take to make certain this is the case.
+Experienced piano movers know what steps to take to make certain this is the case.

 Steps Involved in Moving a Piano

 Piano movers take numerous steps before transporting a piano to ensure the instrument remains safe throughout the process.
 First, certain parts are removed, such as the pedal box, legs, and lyre, to make certain they aren’t damaged in the process.
 Once this has been done, a piano cover or heavy wrap is placed around the piano to minimize the risk of damage, and the pad is covered with heavy-duty plastic wrap.
 This helps keep the pad in place while minimizing the instrument’s exposure to moisture during the move.